-It’s still very early on, but some women can experience certain pregnancy symptoms at 9 days past ovulation or 9 DPO.
-This differs for every woman — you could still be pregnant and not experience any symptoms at 9 DPO.
+It’s still very early, but some people experience pregnancy symptoms at 9 days past ovulation (9 DPO).
+This differs for every person and every pregnancy.
+Even if you’re pregnant, you may not experience any symptoms at 9 DPO.

-If you’ve conceived, many exciting things are already happening inside your belly by 9 DPO.
+If you have conceived, there’s a lot happening inside your body by 9 DPO.
 The tiny embryo has started to develop and is quickly growing.
-But does that mean that you’ll get a 9 DPO BFP (big, fat positive)?
+But does that mean that you’ll get a 9 DPO BFP (big fat positive)?

 At 9 DPO, you’re still nearly a week away from your first missed period.
-Doctors often recommend that you wait at least until the first day of your missed period to take a pregnancy test.
-While many home pregnancy tests claim they can detect pregnancy sooner than that, but they’re not always accurate.
+Health care providers often recommend that you wait at least until the first day of your missed period to take a pregnancy test.
+While many home pregnancy tests claim that they can detect pregnancy sooner than that, they’re not always accurate.

-In some cases, implantation can be complete and your tiny embryo could be secreting hCG (also called “the pregnancy hormone”) by 9 DPO.
-In these cases, an early pregnancy test could be positive.
-But even if you get a 9 DPO BFP, you wouldn’t be able to rule out an ectopic pregnancy.
+In some cases, implantation may be completed and the cells that will form the placenta could be secreting human chorionic gonadotropin (hCG, also called the “pregnancy hormone”) by 9 DPO.
+In these cases, an early pregnancy test could have a positive result.
+At 9 DPO, a BFP could also indicate an ectopic pregnancy.

-That’s why, although it’s possible to get a positive pregnancy test at 9 DPO, most specialists recommend waiting a few more days.
-You’ll save money and avoid the heartache of a false negative if you wait until you miss your period.
+That’s why, although it’s possible to get a positive pregnancy test at 9 DPO, most specialists recommend waiting a few more days to get accurate results.

-Even if pregnancy tests aren’t always accurate at this stage, many women can experience pregnancy symptoms at 9 DPO.
-These symptoms are usually mild and can go unnoticed in many cases.
-They can also be mistaken for premenstrual symptoms, since hormones fluctuate naturally even if you aren’t pregnant.
+Although pregnancy tests aren’t always accurate at this stage, some people experience pregnancy symptoms at 9 DPO.
+These symptoms are usually mild and often go unnoticed.
+They can also be mistaken for premenstrual symptoms since hormones fluctuate naturally even if you aren’t pregnant.

 Fatigue or exhaustion

-Once the fertilized egg implants into the uterine lining — which usually happens between 6 to 12 DPO —, your body will start producing extra progesterone to maintain a healthy pregnancy.
+Once the fertilized egg implants into the uterine lining — which usually happens between 6 and 10 DPO — your body will start producing extra progesterone to maintain a healthy pregnancy.
 One of the most common side effects of this hormonal surge is fatigue.

 Unexplained fatigue is one of the most common early pregnancy symptoms.

-This is another common, early pregnancy symptom, and you can even experience some 9 DPO cramping.
+Cramps are another common early pregnancy symptom, and 9 DPO cramping is no exception.
 These cramps are usually very mild and caused by implantation, which is when the egg burrows itself into your uterus.
-Implantation can also cause spotting, and is commonly known as implantation bleeding.
+Implantation can also cause spotting, commonly known as implantation bleeding.

 Pregnancy can cause many gastrointestinal symptoms, even during the first days.
-Pregnancy hormones can slow down digestion, and cause increased flatulence as early as 9 DPO.
-You can also experience early pregnancy constipation; however, constipation can also be caused by an upcoming period, which adds to the confusion!
+Pregnancy hormones can slow down digestion and cause increased gas as early as 9 DPO.
+You may also experience early pregnancy constipation; however, constipation can also be caused by an upcoming period, which adds to the confusion!

-Since your digestion is now slower, food takes a longer time to pass through the stomach and bowels.
+Since your digestion may be slower, it takes longer for food to pass through the stomach and bowels.
 This can cause bloating — another common symptom during early pregnancy.

-Even if it’s too early to get a positive pregnancy test, your body is already preparing to make room for your baby.
+Even if it’s too early to get a positive pregnancy test, your body is already preparing to make room for the fetus.
 Along with implantation cramps, your uterus is preparing to grow many times in size.
-This can cause a mild backache; which is another symptom associated with menstruation
+This can cause a mild backache, which is another symptom commonly associated with your period.

 At 9 DPO, your hormones are already working overtime.
-Many women experience breast tenderness and swelling at this point.
-In some cases, you could even notice darker and larger areolas.
+Many people experience breast tenderness and swelling at this point.
+In some cases, you may notice darker and larger areolas.

-Morning sickness tends to be a staple symptom during your first trimester.
+Morning sickness tends to be a common and ever-present symptom during your first trimester.
 However, it’s also perfectly normal if you don’t experience any nausea at 9 DPO, and it doesn’t mean that you’re not expecting.

-Hormonal fluctuations during your first trimester make headaches and migraines very common as a 9 DPO pregnancy symptom.
-This is another symptom that could be easily overlooked, or confused with PMS.
+Hormonal fluctuations during your first trimester make headaches and migraines very common 9 DPO pregnancy symptoms.
+These are more symptoms that could be easily overlooked or confused with premenstrual syndrome.

 As stated above, 9 DPO pregnancy test results aren’t always reliable.

 Getting a negative result at this point doesn’t necessarily mean that you’re not pregnant.
-Maybe your tiny embryo just isn’t producing enough hCG to be detected yet.
-It’s usually best to wait until you miss your period to take a test, but you can take one if you choose to do so.
+It could be that the placenta isn’t producing enough hCG to be detected yet.
+It’s usually best to wait until you miss your period to take a test.

-9 DPO is an exciting time inside your body, even if you haven’t discovered that you’re pregnant yet.
-Without you realizing, your body is making the changes that will allow you to sustain a pregnancy during 9 full months.
-However, pregnancy tests can be negative at this point.
+There’s a lot happening at 9 DPO, even if you haven’t discovered that you’re pregnant yet.
+Your body is changing to help you sustain a pregnancy for nine months.
 Most 9 DPO symptoms are very mild and can be easily confused with premenstrual symptoms.
-So, it’s always better to wait a few days to take a test and get a reliable BFP!
+So, it’s a good idea to wait a few days to take a test and get a reliable BFP!